 This girl doesn't need diamonds, just give me a giant bowl of mashed potatoes or pasta and I'm in heaven.
 I cooked these up yesterday with oven baked short ribs and oh my, what a meal!
-These would also be delicious with my panko chicken and turkey meatloaf muffins.
+These would also be delicious with my panko chicken.

 Looking for a gravy recipe for these potatoes?
 Whip up my boneless short ribs for a deep rich brown gravy or make my 10 minute pork gravy recipe paired with a dutch oven pork tenderloin.